<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-MVH6VT4" height="0" width="0" style="display:none;visibility:hidden">

 • Protection from wear & tear: Because the hinge is enclosed within the appliance, it is less exposed to dust, grease, and accidental damage, extending its lifespan.

-• Smooth operation: High-quality concealed hinges provide precise, controlled movement, ensuring refrigerator doors open and close effortlessly without slamming.
+• Smooth operation: High-quality concealed hinges provide controlled movement that helps refrigerator doors open and close without harsh slamming.

 Limitations